Top 11 Things to Do in Xian

 The walls are very wide- 12 to 14 meters wide on the top, so renting a bike and riding on the City Wall could be safe, as well as a highlight and cool experience.
 You may find it pretty bumpy when riding on the old original stones but it’s lots of fun.

-Muslim Quarter, consisting of several streets, is a gathering place for the Hui people in Xi’an and famous for food culture.
+Muslim Quarter, consisting of several streets, is a gathering place for the Hui people in Xi’an and is famous for its food culture.
 Various food stalls are lining the streets and you can find all the local food/snacks here.
 The must-tries include Cold Noodles (Liangpi), Biangbiang Noodles, Bread and Mutton Soup (Paomo), and Chinese Hamburger (Roujiamo).

 5. Learn Chinese Ancient Culture at Shaanxi History Museum

 Shaanxi History Museum is an excellent place to learn about early Chinese history.
 There are over 370,000 pieces of historical artifacts in the museum, mainly from 1100 BC to 907AD.
-Among them, the most precious collections include the bronzes, gold and silverware, tomb murals, and terracotta statues - each tells its own piece of history.
+Among them, the most precious collections include bronzes, gold and silverware, tomb murals, and terracotta statues - each tells its own piece of history.

 6. Stroll Around the Big Wild Goose Pagoda and Its Beautiful Surroundings